Patricia McKnight's 'My Justice'

-When young children are exposed to a violent environment; they become fearful of yelling, cower from anyone who reaches for them, they may demonstrate a stressed behavior of acting out or they behave perfectly. (ie) A three year old who lives in an environment where they feel afriad will control their behavior to not speaking around the abuser/agressor; they may have problems such as ADHD or other behavioral disorders; CAREFUL, THESE ARE OFTEN SIGNS OF EARLY ONSET PTSD!! young children and teens show signs of depression or lack of interest in school activities, low grades on homework.
+When young children are exposed to a violent environment; they become fearful of yelling, cower from anyone who reaches for them, they may demonstrate a stressed behavior of acting out or they behave perfectly. (ie) A three year old who lives in an environment where they feel afraid will control their behavior to not speaking around the abuser/aggressor; they may have problems such as ADHD or other behavioral disorders; CAREFUL, THESE ARE OFTEN SIGNS OF EARLY ONSET PTSD!! young children and teens show signs of depression or lack of interest in school activities, low grades on homework.
 This is typically because their mind is busy worrying about what might happen next.
 If there have been threats with weapons or verbal outbursts of death threats, then the child is left wondering if they are going to be killed.
 How can a child flourish in this type of environment?
-How can anyone live comfortably without fear or worries, when their homes are a terror zone?
+How can anyone live comfortably without fear or worries, when their homes become the most dangerous place in the world?
 Teens, especially inner-city areas, will fall prey to gangs and our daughters become prey for pimps, rapists, or tolerating all of these vicious types of attacks by their dating partner.
 Children growing up in this type of home, without early intervention or support, will grow up tolerating the same type of violence and placing their children in the same type of home.
 It is our never ending human cycle - Our greatest human tragedy which affects 1 in 3 people from every ethnicity, gender, economic standing, or religion.

 National Coalition Against Domestic Violence Hotline 1-800-799-SAFE(1-800-799-7233)